PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/access-key-rolling-blog/azure/README.md

 # Testing / Manually Rolling the key
 Azure Key Vault does not provide a facility to roll the secret manually.
 To roll the key:

 1. Create a new version of the current (valid) secret in the Azure console.
+Note that the key will be stored in JSON format, as such:
+   {"PRISMA_CLOUD_CONSOLE_URL": "https://apiX.prismacloud.io", "PRISMA_CLOUD_PASS": "xxxxxxxxx", "PRISMA_CLOUD_USER": "xxxxxxxxxxxxxxxx"}
 2. Add the tag "ROTATE_ON_INITAL" and set the value to true

 # Cleanup
 To remove the sample solution from your environment:

-# Extending the solution
+1. Delete the terraform deployment by navigating to the directory you ran the "terraform apply" from (that is, where the state files are) and execute: terraform destroy
+2. Delete the Service Account and Access Keys from Prisma Cloud - while these don't incur cost, but best practice is to remove the credentials/accounts if you're not using them